 Cravings are part of your recovery journey.
 It does not matter whether you have not used it for a few weeks or months; you may experience an urge at any given time.
 The truth is that urges are relentless and they can find you at your weakest point.
 They can convince you that you do not deserve the change that you have worked so hard to achieve.
-It is a good idea to listen to recovery interviews to learn from patients who have recovered and are dealing with cravings.
-Unfortunately, drug cravings can result in a relapse.
-Therefore, there is a need to handle them properly.

 Whenever a craving arises, you should resist the urge by talking yourself out of it with reason and logic.
 The fact that craving can be myopic and prevent you from getting the big picture, you should prepare the list ahead of time and have it ready for dealing with drug cravings.
 The list may have all the reasons you decide to quit in the first place plus the negative consequences that occur when you choose to use.